SSoggy-Group/AgeGuessingApp/README.md

-AgeGeussing.py     is the main app AgeGeusserClassic.py    is the classic app without multiple choice questions AgePredicter.py   is the old version, but it will show you real age range without having to awnser the age question (this is also a joke ofc)
+AgeGeussing.py     is the main app AgeGeusserClassic.py    is the classic app without multiple choice questions AgePredicter.py   is the old version, but it will show you real age range without having to awnser the age question (this is also a joke ofcourse)